rook/rook/Documentation/ceph-nfs-crd.md

   server:
     # the number of active NFS servers
     active: 2
+    # A key/value list of annotations
+    annotations:
+    #  key: value
     # where to run the NFS server
     placement:
     #  nodeAffinity: